 Cycling – you just get on and pedal, right?
-You do… but there are LOTS of different pedal that your feet could end up pushing!
+You do… but there are LOTS of different bike pedals that your feet could end up pushing!

 Cycling equipment can be confusing, especially if you are relatively new, and so Karen put together a great summary/survey of the different types of pedals available on the market, along with some tips and advice on the pros and cons of each system.